kenwals/shinrin-yoku/README.md

 Hero image and text: clearly visible/readable , call to action button takes user to the about section.

 About section: The card gallery is a template taken from the bootstrap framework library .
 It is responsive to screen size off the shelf.
+Some images have links that take you to another site.
 No issues found.

 Email link on contact page: This behaves as expected, the link should trigger the users browser to open a new window for composing an email , the To field and the subject field should be prepopulated.